adamburkegh/toothpaste/README.md

 # Running
 `scripts/red.sh data/exercise1.xes` invokes the Toothpaste Miner prototype, outputting `var/exercise1.png` and various intermediates.

-`scripts/st.sh exercise` to just invoke the miner on a DCDT file and output a process tree.
+`scripts/st.sh exercise` invokes the miner on a DCDT file and outputs a probabilistic process tree.

 The test scaffold entry point is `ModelRunner.java`